T-000/25-GNNs-for-Molecule-Generation/README.md

-# DiGress: Discrete Denoising Diffusion for Graph Generation
+# Molecule Generation with Graph Diffusion (GNN-based)

 *A hands-on tutorial notebook that walks through the core ideas behind **DiGress** (discrete diffusion for graphs) and implements a lightweight version with PyTorch Geometric, trained on a subset of **QM9**.
 Adapted from a TeachOpenCADD template.*